moocow-the-bovine/dstar-gantry/README.txt

         the lower-level docker option "--rm=false"), you will have to remove it yourself with the "docker rm"
         <https://docs.docker.com/engine/reference/commandline/rm/> command.

+    -a, -no-agent
+        Specifying this option will allow "dstar-gantry.sh" to invoke a subordinate "dstar-buildhost" container even if it does not detect a running "ssh-agent", and will bypass any running agent by unsetting the "SSH_AUTH_SOCK" environment variable for the host "dstar-gantry.sh" process itself.
+This can be useful if you're performing only container-local operations which don't require external authentication (e.g. "run" with
+        "dstar_checkout_corpus_opts=-dummy").
+Without this option,
+        "dstar-gantry.sh" will issue an error message and exit with abnormal status unless it detects a running "ssh-agent" with at least one registered identity, which is usually The Right Thing To Do (TM).

     -c CORPUS
         Specifies the dstar corpus label ("collection label") for the